Farama-Foundation/Metaworld/docs/benchmark/task_descriptions.md

 # Task Descriptions

-In the following, we list all of the 50 tasks contained in Metaworld with a small verbal description.
+In the following, we list all of the 50 tasks contained in Meta-World with a small verbal description.

 ## Turn on faucet
 Rotate the faucet counter-clockwise.
 Randomize faucet positions